 Is homebirth safe?

 This depends on the person and the pregnancy.
-Several published studied have confirmed that for low-risk people it is just as safe to birth at home as it is in the hospital.
+Several published studied have confirmed that for low-risk people it is just as safe to birth at home with a trained midwife as it is to birth in the hospital.
 In fact, the research found that low-risk people who birth at home were less likely to experience an episiotomy, vacuum extraction, induction, or an instrument assisted delivery (Cheney, et al).
 Homebirth may not be a safe option for people with some pre-existing conditions or for people who develop complications in pregnancy.

 What if something goes wrong?

 The majority of the time healthy, low-risk people have healthy, low-risk pregnancies and births.
 This is not always the case though.
 That is why it is important to receive thorough prenatal care from someone trained to detect variations from normal and to respond to them promptly.
 If a complication arises prenatally additional testing, medical consultation, or transfer of care may be necessary.
 If a complication presents in labor that is beyond my scope of practice, a transport to the hospital would be necessary.
 I am trained to recognize potential complications, to manage many of them (such as hemorrhage, newborn resuscitation, and perineal tears,) and to stabilize and transport a person who develops a complication that can not safely be managed at home (such as cord prolapse or placenta previa.)
 In case of a transport I would remain with a client in a support role.

 Will my insurance cover homebirth?